-Further information on scholarships, bursaries and discounts is available from the Registrar – firstname.lastname@example.org.
+Further information on scholarships, bursaries and discounts is available from email@example.com.

 Please contact the Admissions Team for information regarding entry to the school or to request a prospectus.
-We hold regular Open Mornings but you are also welcome to arrange an individual visit.
+We hold regular Open Mornings but you are also welcome to arrange an individual visit, Covid restrictions allowing.

 11+ and 13+

-Girls registered for entry to Heathfield are invited to an Assessment Day in November of the year before proposed entry.
+Girls registered for entry to Heathfield are invited to Assessments in November of the year before proposed entry.

 11+ and 13+ candidates will be assessed in numeracy, verbal and non-verbal ability.
 Our assessment is designed to evaluate potential rather than knowledge, tutoring or preparation is therefore unnecessary.
-Candidates will also be invited to an interview and to participate in workshops.
+Candidates will also be invited to an interview with the Head.
 They will be expected to perform well in their subsequent Common Entrance examination, where taken, although Common Entrance is not the main determining factor in the formal offer of a place.